dreyk/zraft_lib/README.md

  ```
 - "election_timeout" - Timeout(in ms) used by Follower to start new election process (default 500).
 - "request_timeout" - Timeout(in ms) used by Leader to wait replication RPC reply from Follower (default 2*election_timeout).
-- "snapshot_listener_port" - Default port used for transfer snapshot.(0 - any free port).
+- "snapshot_listener_port" - Default port used for snapshot transfer.(0 - any free port).
-- "snapshot_listener_addr" - Bind Address for accept snapshot transfer connections.
+- "snapshot_listener_addr" - Bind Address for accepting snapshot transfer connections.
-- "snapshot_backup" - If it turn on all snapshot will be archived.
+- "snapshot_backup" - If it turns on, all snapshot will be archived.
 - "log_dir" - Directory to store RAFT logs and metadata.
 - "snapshot_dir" - Directory to store snapshots.
-- "max_segment_size" - Maximum size in bytes log segment.(New segment will be created after reach that threshold.)
+- "max_segment_size" - Log segment Maximum size in bytes.(A New segment will be created after reach  in that threshold.)
-- "max_log_count" - Snapshot/LogTruncation process will be started after every "max_log_count" applied entries.
+- "max_log_count" - Snapshot/LogTruncation process will be started after every "max_log_count" entries applied.

 ## Create and Config RAFT Cluster.